-There is a special street called “Kinshachi Yokocho” just outside the gates of the castle.
+There is a special street called Kinshachi Yokocho just outside the gates of the castle.
 The newly opened tourist attraction contains many small shops, restaurants, and cafes standing along a cozy street.
 Visitors can enjoy local dishes and buy merchandise with a logo or pictures of the castle!

-2. Osu area
+2. Osu Shopping District

 3. Inuyama Castle

-※Opening hours vary for each month.
+Opening Hours ~10 am – ~4 pm ※Opening hours vary for each month.
 Visit their website for details.

 6. Sakushima Island

-Sakushima is another island located in the Mikawa bay.
+Sakushima is another island located in the Mikawa Bay.
 The basic concept is similar to Himakajima island, but it features a number of unique art works which can be found everywhere on the island.
 Some of them are open-air exhibited, and visitors can take a picture and directly touch them for free.
 The artificial works create a photogenic scenery in harmony with the uninhabited nature around.
-It is also called “the island of cats”, so you might encounter adorable wild cats while exploring the island.
-There are no traffic lights and convenient stores, and it feels like time goes by slowly on the island.
+It is also called “the island of cats”, so you might encounter cute wild cats while exploring the island.
+There are no traffic lights and convenience stores, and it feels like time goes by slowly on the island.
 There are some nice restaurants and cafes that serve refreshing drinks and lovely dishes with freshly caught seafood.

-7. Chubu Centrair International Airport
+8. Chubu Centrair International Airport

 Chubu Centrair International Airport serves as a center for domestic and international flights which connects the region to other areas and countries around the world.
-It is relatively small compared to other main international airports such as Narita International airport, but still enjoyable for those who have no flight plan as well.
-There are a number of restaurants and shops offering local foods and special merchandise that you can get only there.
-You don’t need to pay anything to explore the shopping area, and it also offers an open-air observation deck where you can watch the airplanes taking off and landing.
-Observation public bath called “Fu no Yu” helps you get rid of exhaustion while watching the airplanes and the beautiful sunset from a wide window.
+It is relatively small compared to other main international airports such as Narita International Airport, making it a great alternative.
+There are a number of restaurants and shops offering local foods and special merchandise and it also offers an open-air observation deck where you can watch the airplanes taking off and landing.
+There is a observation public bath called Fu no Yu for you to enjoy.
+Watching the airplanes and the beautiful sunset from a public bath is a wonderful experience.

 Close to the airport, you can find the Pottery Footpath.
 You can walk along the street with the unique scenery and lean the history of Tokoname Yaki pottery.
-Along the streets you will see some cat statues including a big Manekineko (lucky cat).
+Along the streets you will see some cat statues including a big Maneki-neko (lucky cat).
 If you have to wait at the airport or decided to come to this area, this is a great place to visit!

 9. Port of Nagoya Public Aquarium

 Nagoya has a unique food culture called “Nagoya Meshi”, and “Misokatsu” is what you shouldn’t miss once you visit there!
 The deep-fried pork cutlet with miso sauce offers an unforgettable taste even for those who have never tried it before.
 The rich miso taste goes well with while rice which is often served altogether at local restaurants.
 The miso sauce is slightly sweet, so it is recommendable for kids and who doesn’t like spicy food.
 There are a number of Misokatsu restaurants around the city, so please find your favorite and enjoy the specialty in Nagoya!